simenfossnes/openapi-fastapi-codegen/README.md

 - [x] add illustration.
 - [ ] make this list.
-- [ ] extend and vectorize cases
+- [ ] extend and vectorize cases (may use numpy cases for this.)
-- [ ] make tail-recursion on the interpreter, allowing "flatter" parsing.
+- [ ] make tail-recursion on the interpreter, allowing "flatter" parsing. ?
 - [ ] Add command line execution and configs
 - [ ] add requirements.txt + requirements in README
 - [ ] Add string formatting / fix automation so that the naming has a max-length and no whitespace